PLASTICS & THE ENVIRONMENT

 There is no credible evidence that microplastics are a threat

-Saving the planet takes real work.
+Saving the planet takes real work and it can’t be done based on lies and misinformation.
 We have the easy option of demonizing plastic which is trendy but proven to increase harm or the harder, virtuous option of acting on the science to pave the way for a brighter future.
 Remember…

 “you can be for the environment, or against plastics, but not both”.